nnao45/baketsu/README.md

 # baketsu :inbox_tray:
-this is received byte stream, and do anything in a rich option(and it's fast:exclamation:).
+this is received byte stream, and do anything in a rich option(and it's :bullettrain_side: fast:exclamation:).
 baketsu means, bucket in japanese.
 # What to do ?
 ## default